Sebastianhju/Runeterra-5e/Rules/Runes.md

 ### Aftershock  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/Images/img-runes/Resolve/VeteranAftershock.png" Align=left width=15% height=15%>

-Once per combat when you immobilize a creature you gain temporary hit points equal to six times your proficiency bonus.
-At the end of your next turn a shockwave pulses from you, all creatures you choose within 10 feet of you must make a constitution saving throw or take 2d6 force damage, halved on a save.

-The damage increases by 1d6 at level 5, 9, 13 and 17.
+Once a turn when you immibilize a creature, you can imcrease your armor class by 1 until the end of combat.
+The maximum of armor class you can gain from this effecet equal to your proficiency bonus.

 ---